aldrinbrillante/Alg-rideshare-pathfinder/README.md

 # Alg-visual-pathfinder
- Visual Pathfinder using Dijkstra's Algorithm
+ Visual Pathfinder using pygame packages to implement A*, DFS, and BFS search Algorithms